harysuryanto/discord_desktop_clone/README.md

 # Description

 Discord clone using Flutter for Windows and web.
+[Try this out!](https://discord-flutter.netlify.app)